 The Center for Gender and Student Engagement supports a number of diverse undergraduate student organizations.
 We assist these organizations in event planning as well as provide group and individual advising.
 Many of the student organizations the CGSE helps to advise have a gender-related focus, and others do not.
 The CGSE hopes to provide support and advocate for any Dartmouth student organization that seeks advising from trained student affairs professionals with experience in organizational advising, event planning, and educational outreach.

 For more information about having CGSE staff advise your student organization, please contact any of the CGSE staff or blitz Center for Gender and Student Engagement

 Dartmouth Alliance: Dartmouth Alliance is an LGBT pre-professional organization, dedicated to educating Dartmouth undergraduates about the opportunities that exist in the working world for LGBT students.
 Members aim to foster a community among like-minded peer and connect students to professions and firms that embrace diversity.

 Dartmouth IvyQ: IvyQ is a conference which aims to create a pan-Ivy community of LGBTQ+ students and allies equipped with the skills to examine their identities, value those of others, and understand intersectionality.
-This year Dartmouth is proud to host the IvyQ conference November 6 - 9th 2014!
+Dartmouth was proud to host the 2014 IvyQ conference!
 Contact: Dartmouth.IvyQ@dartmouth.edu

 Outreach Peer Mentors: Outreach trains current Dartmouth students as mentors to provide confidential, peer-to-peer mentoring in developing a positive LGBTQ identity while successfully adapting to life at Dartmouth.
 The program is designed to help students explore their personal interests, take advantage of campus resources, and find their own sense of community and self-identity.
 Contact: Outreach.Peer.Mentors@dartmouth.edu